Errors Trigger Retraction Of Study On Mediterranean Diet's Heart Benefits

 Carlisle's analysis drew accolades — and added him to the ranks of a small but growing number of such sleuths.
 The success of the approach prompted Carlisle to expand his scope to include randomized trials from other researchers and in other fields.

-After the Fujii paper, he spent two years applying the so-called "Carlisle method" to thousands of clinical trials published in eight journals.
+After the Fujii paper, he spent two years applying the "Carlisle method" to thousands of clinical trials published in eight journals.
 In 2017, he reported that roughly 2 percent showed signs of problems.

 Among the more than 5,000 trials Carlisle analyzed, 934 were published by the New England Journal of Medicine.
 He flagged 11.
 One was the 2013 study showing the Mediterranean diet was responsible for the reduced rates of heart attack and stroke.

-Today, NEJM is replacing the 2013 study, and correcting five others on different topics.
+Today, NEJM is replacing the 2013 study and correcting five others on different topics.
 The Mediterranean diet paper is being retracted because it turns out Carlisle was correct.
-When the lead author of the paper, Dr. Miguel Ángel Martínez González of the University of Navarra Medical School, saw Carlisle's analysis, he conducted a detailed audit of the study, and quickly noticed some problems.
+When the lead author of the paper, Dr. Miguel Ángel Martínez González of the University of Navarra Medical School, saw Carlisle's analysis, he conducted a detailed audit of the study and quickly noticed some problems.

-It turns out, approximately 14 percent of the more than 7,400 study participants hadn't been assigned randomly to either the Mediterranean diet or a low-fat one.
+It turns out approximately 14 percent of the more than 7,400 study participants hadn't been assigned randomly to either the Mediterranean diet or a low-fat one.
 When couples joined the study together, both had been picked to follow the same diet.
 At one of the 11 participating study sites, the lead investigator had assigned the same diet to an entire village and didn't tell the rest of the investigators.

 "This affected only a small part of the trial," says Martínez González.
 When the researchers reanalyzed the data excluding the nonrandomized people, the results were the same, he adds.